 Breakfast is the most important meal of your day.
 Not only does it jumpstart your metabolism, but makes your brain and body both work their best!
 There are many different breakfast choices to choose from in the world of Indian cuisine.
 However, the only problem is, people don’t have much time to make elaborate breakfasts anymore.
 Parents have to get their kids ready for school then get themselves ready for work.
 This is why expediency and healthiness become the name of the game when it comes to a good breakfast.
 Here is a list of breakfast recipes that you can quickly rustle up in a jiffy, and store them in an insulated casserole on your dining table, so it remains warm and fresh when your family is ready to eat in the morning!

 Dosa is one of the most iconic Indian foods out there, especially when it comes to breakfast foods.
 It can be prepared extremely quickly and for the entire family if you have the batter on hand.
 Dosas are also very versatile; you can make many versions of it – masala dosa, oothapam, tomato dosa, onion dosa and many more.
 Everything from chutney, jams, jellies, fresh fruit, etc. work well with a dosa…even Nutella or honey!

 Idlis are another classic and fantastic Indian breakfast food option.
 Essentially a savory rice cake made by steaming a batter that is made from rice and fermented black lentils, idly is a staple south Indian breakfast option.
 Idlis are extremely healthy to eat; the fermentation process reduces the batter to its base starches which is perfect your body to metabolize.
 It also comes in a multitude of different varieties so you can easily find the idli that suits your palette best.
-Just make the batter in the weekends, and you are all set for a week of healthy breakfast!
+Just make the batter on the weekends, and you are all set for a week of healthy breakfast!
+Pack the idlis in a casserole and you can have warm idly when it is time to eat!

 4. Aloo paratha